GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 `sudo iptables -A INPUT -p udp --dport 19132 -j ACCEPT` <br>
 Then, save the firewall with `sudo iptables-save`, and see all open rules with `sudo iptables -L`. <br>
 Further helpful guides for iptables: [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-iptables-on-ubuntu-14-04), [Ubuntu](https://help.ubuntu.com/community/IptablesHowTo)

+### macOS
+You will need to disable `Block all incoming connections` in your Firewall settings, as that will block any connections and won't allow you to make exceptions.
+To allow incoming connections, click `Allow` when getting [these prompts](https://cdn.discordapp.com/attachments/744287608217272351/1139735660417265684/image.png).
+If you are still facing issues, see Apple's official guide [here](https://support.apple.com/guide/mac-help/MH11783) to open a port on macOS.

 ## Using Docker or Pterodactyl
 In addition to port forwarding the port in your server's firewall (and, if applicable, your router/modem), you will need to assign the port in Docker/Pterodactyl.